 - Clearing of germs and irritants from the nose: Sneezing is the body’s natural reflex to clear nasal passages that have an irritant within.
 For a baby, anything including dust, smoke, milk that accidentally got into the nose, and even dry air can be an irritant.
 A sneeze helps them get rid of these irritants as well as germs.

-- Expel mucus: Infants cannot blow their nose like adults do (2).
+- Expel mucus: Infants cannot blow their nose like adults do (3).
 Therefore, when they have nasal congestion due to mucus, they will sneeze as a natural reaction to throw out the mucus.

-- Short nasal passages: Newborns are obligate nose breathers, which means they primarily depend on their nose for breathing and do not prefer breathing from the mouth (3).
+- Short nasal passages: Newborns are obligate nose breathers, which means they primarily depend on their nose for breathing and do not prefer breathing from the mouth (4).
 However, the nasal passages of the baby are tiny, and even the smallest obstruction in it can affect breathing.
 For instance, a baby may sneeze even when their nose presses against the chest of the mother while breastfeeding.

-All said and done, you don’t have to worry if the baby sneezes a couple of times, for it could just be a reflex.
+You don’t have to worry if the baby sneezes a couple of times, for it could just be a reflex.
 Stay alert to signs of illness, and you could detect the exact cause of sneezing.
 Treatment and home remedies will keep their nasal passages clear and prevent sneezing.

 Do you have any experiences to share?
 Tell us about them in the comments section below.

-2. Whooping Cough Can Kill; University of Utah
+3. Whooping Cough Can Kill; University of Utah

-3. M.J.
-Miller et al., Oral breathing in newborn infants; National Center for Biotechnology Information
+4. M.J.
+Miller et al., Oral breathing in newborn infants; National Center for Biotechnology Information (1985)

-4. Signs and Symptoms of Fever; American Academy of Pediatrics
+6. Signs and Symptoms of Fever; American Academy of Pediatrics

-6. Neonatal Abstinence Syndrome; University of Rochester
+9. Neonatal Abstinence Syndrome; Health Encyclopedia, University of Rochester Medical Center

-7. Withdrawal Scoring Sheet; Stanford Medicine
+10. Withdrawal Scoring Sheet; Stanford Medicine